-Therefore, our design accommodates for progressive dementia care needs based on a “small group household” model of care.
+Therefore, our design accommodates progressive dementia care needs to be based on a “small group household” model of care.
 Importantly, this suits the “homely” feel requirements of a dementia care setting.
 Moreover, it is useful to control access and to group residents with Covid together, away from the rest.

 In addition, we proposed to manage the viral spread through the following architectural attributes:

-- 100% wet room en-suites with addition of separate bathing facilities for each household.
+- 100% wet room en-suites with the addition of separate bathing facilities for each household.